juxor/afaq/markdown/secH2.md

-provide the basis for the organisation of the society of the future."_ Indeed, he _"believed that trade unions had an essential part to play in the developing of revolutionary capacities of the workers as well as building up the organisation of the masses for revolution."_ [**Kropotkin and the Rise of Revolutionary Anarchism**, p.
+provide the basis for the organisation of the society of the future."_ Indeed, he _"believed that trade unions had an essential part to play in the developing of revolutionary capacities of the workers as well as building up the organisation of the masses for revolution."_ [ **Kropotkin and the Rise of Revolutionary Anarchism** , p.
 219, p.
 215 and p.
-216] Paul Avrich, in his essay _"The Legacy of Bakunin,"_ agreed. _"Bakunin,"_ he stated, _"perhaps even more than Proudhon, was a prophet of revolutionary syndicalism, who believed that a free federation of trade unions would be the 'living germs of a new social order which is to replace the bourgeois world.'"_ [**Anarchist Portraits**, pp. 14-15] Bertrand Russell noted that _"[h]ardly any of these ideas [associated with syndicalism] are new: almost all are derived from the Bakunist [sic!] section of the old International"_ and that this was _"often recognised by Syndicalists themselves."_ [**Roads to Freedom**, p.
-52] The syndicalists, notes Wayne Thorpe, _"identified the First International with its federalist wing . . . [r]epresented . . . initially by the Proudhonists and later and more influentially by the Bakuninists."_ [**Op.
-Cit.**, p.
+216] Paul Avrich, in his essay _"The Legacy of Bakunin,"_ agreed. _"Bakunin,"_ he stated, _"perhaps even more than Proudhon, was a prophet of revolutionary syndicalism, who believed that a free federation of trade unions would be the 'living germs of a new social order which is to replace the bourgeois world.'"_ [ **Anarchist Portraits** , pp. 14-15] Bertrand Russell noted that _"[h]ardly any of these ideas [associated with syndicalism] are new: almost all are derived from the Bakunist [sic!] section of the old International"_ and that this was _"often recognised by Syndicalists themselves."_ [ **Roads to Freedom** , p.
+52] The syndicalists, notes Wayne Thorpe, _"identified the First International with its federalist wing . . . [r]epresented . . . initially by the Proudhonists and later and more influentially by the Bakuninists."_ [ **Op.
+Cit.** , p.
 2]

 Needless to say, anarchists agree with this perspective.
-Arthur Lehning, for example, summarises the anarchist perspective when he commented that _"Bakunin's collectivist anarchism . . . ultimately formed the ideological and theoretical basis of anarcho-syndicalism."_ [_"Introduction"_, **Michael
+Arthur Lehning, for example, summarises the anarchist perspective when he commented that _"Bakunin's collectivist anarchism . . . ultimately formed the ideological and theoretical basis of anarcho-syndicalism."_ [ _"Introduction"_ , **Michael
-Bakunin: Selected Writings**, p.
-29] Anarchist academic David Berry also notes that _"anarchist syndicalists were keen to establish a lineage with Bakunin .
-. . the anarchist syndicalism of the turn of the century was a revival of a tactic"_ associated with _"the Bakuninist International."_ [**A History of the French Anarchist Movement, 1917-1945**, p.
-17] Another, Mark Leier, points out that _"the Wobblies drew heavily on anarchist ideas pioneered by Bakunin."_
+Bakunin: Selected Writings** , p.
+29] Anarchist academic David Berry also notes that _"anarchist syndicalists were keen to establish a lineage with Bakunin . . . the anarchist syndicalism of the turn of the century was a revival of a tactic"_ associated with _"the Bakuninist International."_ [ **A History of the French Anarchist Movement, 1917-1945** , p.
+17] Another, Mark Leier, points out that _"the Wobblies drew heavily on anarchist ideas pioneered by Bakunin."_ [ **Bakunin: The Creative Passion** , p.
+298] Kropotkin argued that syndicalism _"is nothing other than the rebirth of the International - federalist, worker, Latin."_ [quoted by Martin A. Miller, **Kropotkin** , p.
+176] Malatesta stated in 1907 that he had _"never ceased to urge the comrades into that direction which the syndicalists, forgetting the past, call **new** , even though it was already glimpsed and followed, in the International, by the first of the anarchists."_ [ **The Anarchist Reader** ,
-[**Bakunin: The Creative Passion**, p.
-298] Kropotkin argued that syndicalism _"is nothing other than the rebirth of the International - federalist, worker, Latin."_ [quoted by Martin A. Miller, **Kropotkin**, p.
-176] Malatesta stated in 1907 that he had _"never ceased to urge the comrades into that direction which the syndicalists, forgetting the past, call **new**, even though it was already glimpsed and followed, in the International, by the first of the anarchists."_ [**The Anarchist Reader**, p.
-221] Little wonder that Rudolf Rocker stated in his classic introduction to the subject that anarcho- syndicalism was _"a direct continuation of those social aspirations which took shape in the bosom of the First International and which were best understood and most strongly held by the libertarian wing of the great workers' alliance."_ [**Anarcho-Syndicalism**, p.
-54] Murray Bookchin just stated the
+p.
+221] Little wonder that Rudolf Rocker stated in his classic introduction to the subject that anarcho-syndicalism was _"a direct continuation of those social aspirations which took shape in the bosom of the First International and which were best understood and most strongly held by the libertarian wing of the great workers' alliance."_ [ **Anarcho-Syndicalism** , p.
+54] Murray Bookchin just stated the obvious:
-obvious:

-> _"Long before syndicalism became a popular term in the French labour movement of the late [eighteen]nineties, it already existed in the Spanish labour movement of the early seventies.
-The anarchist-influenced Spanish Federation of the old IWMA was . . . distinctly syndicalist."_ [_"Looking Back at Spain,"_ pp. 53-96, Dimitrios I. Roussopoulos (ed.), **The Radical Papers**, p.
+> _"Long before syndicalism became a popular term in the French labour
+> movement of the late [eighteen]nineties, it already existed in the Spanish
+> labour movement of the early seventies.
+The anarchist-influenced Spanish
+> Federation of the old IWMA was . . . distinctly syndicalist."_ [ _"Looking
+> Back at Spain,"_ pp. 53-96, Dimitrios I. Roussopoulos (ed.), **The Radical
+> Papers** , p.
 67]

 Perhaps, in the face of such evidence (and the writings of Bakunin himself), Marxists could claim that the sources we quote are either anarchists or "sympathetic" to anarchism.
 To counter this is very easy, we need only quote Marx and Engels.
 Marx attacked Bakunin for thinking that the _"working class .
 . . must only organise themselves by trades-unions"_ and _"not occupy itself
-with **politics.**"_ Engels argued along the same lines, having a go at the anarchists because in the _"Bakuninist programme a general strike is the lever employed by which the social revolution is started"_ and that they admitted _"this required a well-formed organisation of the working class"_ (i.e. a
+with **politics.** "_ Engels argued along the same lines, having a go at the anarchists because in the _"Bakuninist programme a general strike is the lever employed by which the social revolution is started"_ and that they admitted _"this required a well-formed organisation of the working class"_ (i.e. a